Cyber-breaches wipe billions off investors' portfolios, report claims (SC Magazine 4/12/2017)

 - DoD will also provide sponsors who will maintain contact with the student during the scholarship period, and who will facilitate the student's entry into internships and eventual DoD employment.

-* For Collaborate Sessions, you may need to login to Blackboard prior to accessing the session.
-Due to a technical issue, the links for Collaborate Sessions have been updated.
-Online sessions will be recorded for later viewing.
+* For the Collaborate Session, you may need to login to Blackboard prior to accessing the session.
+The online Collaborate session will be recorded.

 Submit Student Application to:Lonnie Decker, Department Chair Networking & Information Assurance